jensb89/trakt---letterboxd-import/README.md

 ##Thanks##
-Some code-parts where taken from https://github.com/akampjes/trakt-list-import !
+Some code-parts were taken from https://github.com/akampjes/trakt-list-import !